Reneechang17/Reneechang17/README.md

 </p>

-  If you have internship opportunities and want to contact to me, or make a friend with me, even more just want to find a person to talk!(I can be a good listener!)
-  Please feel free to contact me!! 🤝
 <!---
 Reneechang17/Reneechang17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.